-Photo Credit: Arlington County Department of Parks, Recreation, and Cultural Resources
+Photo Credit: Arlington County Department of Parks, Recreation, and Cultural Resources agreement with Arlington Public Schools.

-Arlington Heights lacks a centrally located park that could serve as a neighborhood meeting place.
-The AHCA supports the use of the space at S. Irving St. and 2nd St. S. for neighborhood recreation.
-Therefore, the neighborhood opposes the inclusion of this property in any joint use agreement with Arlington Public Schools.
 Due to the lack of unprogrammed green space in the neighborhood, this park area should be preserved for the open use by the neighborhood and others visitors, and for this reason should not be subject to programming for courses or for summer camps, by either the county or Arlington Public Schools.
 Nor should the park be programmed space for the Arlington County Fair without the express agreement of the AHCA.
 County staff should work closely with the community on determining an appropriate use for this space.